---->

 requires that light can respond to gravity as objects with mass do.

-But in General Relativity gravity is only space curvature, so to confine
+But in General Relativity gravity is basically only space curvature, so to confine

 emitted light would seem to only need the spacetime continuum being